nalcorso/Forge.Algorithms.Huffman/README.md

-# ReForge.Huffman
+# Forge.Algorithms.HuffmanCoding

-ReForge.Huffman is a C# library for encoding and decoding strings using Huffman coding.
+Forge.Algorithms.HuffmanCoding is a C# library for encoding and decoding strings using Huffman coding.
 It provides a flexible and efficient way to compress and decompress data, and is particularly useful for applications that need to handle large amounts of text data.

 ## Installation

-To install the ReForge.Huffman library, you can download the source code from this repository and build it using your preferred C# compiler.
+To install the Forge.Algorithms.HuffmanCoding library, you can download the source code from this repository and build it using your preferred C# compiler.

 ## Usage